s/YTUBloggersWeb/README.md

-YildizCEBloggingNetwork
+YTUBloggersWeb
 =======================

-This application shows the posts of bloggers in Yildiz Technical University Computer Engineering Department's students
+This application shows the posts of bloggers in Yildiz Technical University.